augustss/MicroHs/README.md

 # FAQ
 *
   * Q: When will it get _insert feature_?
   * A: Maybe some time, maybe never.
+But it doesn't hurt to ask for it.
 *
   * Q: Why are the error messages so bad?
   * A: Error messages are boring.